Sutirtha17/todolist/README.md

 # To Do List ( Keeper)

-This project is a implementation of a basic To Do List made using React.js using props.
+This project is a implementation of a basic To Do List made using React.js and using concept of useContext and useStates.
 We have kept each components in a separate file.

 ## Installations